lucydot/ChooChoo/docs/instructors/setup.md

         - You **do not** need the ChooChoo-template `.git` folder -  this can be safely ignored/removed.
         - Merge the contents of `.github/` into any existing folder of the same name.

 Whichever option you choose your repository should be public if you have standard (free) Github account and want to publish tutorials, questions and summary plots online.
+These will be published from a branch called `gh-pages`.

 You are advised to create one ChooChoo repository for each class group.
 This will allow you to track the progress of each individual class rather than all classes combined.